LostLuma/Luma-Mode/README.md

 # Luma Mode

-Changes to survival Minecraft to turn it into a more authentic and fun experience.
+Changes to survival Minecraft to turn it into a more fun experience for myself.
 This is achieved through a combination of feature forward-ports and small server-side changes.

+Since I do not expect usage of this mod there are no releases or further documentation at this time.

 ## Changes